Qualeams/Android-Face-Recognition-with-Deep-Learning-Library/README.md

-#Android Face Recognition with Deep Learning
+#Android Face Recognition with Deep Learning - Library
 ##Acknowledgements
-This app was developed by Michael Sladoje and Mike Schälchli during a bachelor thesis at the Zurich University of Applied Sciences.
+This library was developed by Michael Sladoje and Mike Schälchli during a bachelor thesis at the Zurich University of Applied Sciences.

 Acknowledgements go to the thesis supervisors Dr. Martin Loeser, Dr. Oliver Dürr, Diego Browarnik and all the contributors of our code sources.